TheOdinProject/curriculum/web_development_basics/web_development_basics.md

 * The Railsbridge [Ruby curriculum](http://curriculum.railsbridge.org/ruby/).
 * Textbook: Peter Cooper's [Beginning Ruby](http://www.amazon.com/books/dp/1590597664) chapters 1-8 will cover the material in greater depth than you really need to just yet but may help you shore up some of the concepts.
 * See the [Rails Beginner Cheat Sheet](http://pragtob.github.io/rails-beginner-cheatsheet/index.html) for a condensed list of common commands and concepts.
+* Read [Smashing Magazine's Intro to Ruby article](http://coding.smashingmagazine.com/2012/05/24/beginners-guide-ruby/) for another good beginner-level treatment of the language as a whole.

 ### Databases
 Estimated Time: ??? hrs